WaterWolf5918/WaterWolf5918/README.md

 - Hi Im WaterWolf5918 or Nightowl
 - Im Trying To Get Better At Javascript and html
-- Right Now Im The Head Dev Of WaterPad
+- Right Now Im The Head Dev Of WatchRPC
-- Well have a Nice Day Hope That This Was Useful
+- Well have a Nice Day